 When you buy your hearing aid from Hearing Professionals, you’ll know the answers to those questions.
 You’ll know you can take your hearing aid to one of our offices for repairs, cleaning, and aftercare.
 And you’ll know that the services will be conducted by trained professionals who won’t further damage your device.

 You get what you pay for.
-A bargain basement deal on hearing aids is a bargain for a reason: It leaves out essential services you can only get from a trained audiologist.
+A bargain basement deal on hearing aids is a bargain for a reason: It leaves out essential services you can only get from a trained, state licensed Hearing Aid Specialist.
 In the end, that turns that bargain deal into simply a bad deal.